 General College Planning

 Many students who are considering college are unsure of where to begin when picking a college.
 They can become overwhelmed, and often make mistakes in the process that can lead to later problems.
+Studies have shown that most students receive insufficient planning and guidance during high school, which can lead to problems in college.
 The U.S. higher education system has low graduation rates, and ranks only 15th out of 29 developed nations in terms of students graduating from college.
 Many problems that can interfere with graduation are preventable, and Jeff works with students and families on how to choose a pathway that not only the student will like but will lead to their success.

 College Planning For Students With Disabilities